kingsdigitallab/sdlc-for-rse/Document_guidance/Terms_of_reference_guidance.md

 |What skills are needed within the project team?
 |What concrete outputs are anticipated to come from the research?
 |How is the project team structured in terms of institutions, responsibilities and leadership?
+|What other organisations are involved?
+|What level of funding is secured?
+|Who are the intended audiences for the project?
+|How will the intended audiences interact with the research outputs?
+|What is